HomeAfrican SafarisAfrican Safari Guide

 Tarangire

 Where is it?
-Tarangire National Park is located in the northern part of Tanzania, in the Manyar region.
+Tarangire National Park is in the northern part of Tanzania, in the Manyar region.
 It is named after the Tarangire River that runs through it.

 Highlights of the park:

-• Discover the wonderful addition to the northern Tanzania safari circuit as you travel along the Tarangire River.
+• Discover the wonderful addition to the northern Tanzania safari circuit as you travel along the Tarangire River

-• Search for atmospheric baobab trees and the thriving elephant population to enjoy the captivating safari ambiance.
+• Search for atmospheric baobab trees and the thriving elephant population to enjoy the captivating safari ambiance

 When to visit: Enjoy the dry season and Southern Hemisphere’s winter months any time from June to October.